-Simply put, building content that targets consumer intent with answers produces MUCH BETTER business results!
+Simply put, building content that targets consumer intent with ANSWERS produces MUCH BETTER business results!
 But what is the target consumer intent?
-How can we be there with the right answers when they search?
+How can we anticipate what that intent will be and then be there with the right answers when they search?

-A better strategy is to reach them before the competitor does, such as during the I-want-to-know moments, to establish confidence & brand affinity!
+A better strategy is to reach them before the competitor does, such as during the “I-want-to-know” moments, to establish confidence & brand affinity!
 Start at the top of the funnel, where the largest addressable audience is available and a pipeline of leads can be built!
 Establish a position as the authority and consumers will have this in mind as they progress on their purchase path.
+Tip: think about the long tail of search and serve it!

 Brands Beware- NOT About You, It Is About Them!